How to use an Alcohol Stove

 Wind protection

 Protection from the wind is incredibly important with Alcohol stoves, since most Alcohol stoves are not pressurized, and even ones that are, are not very good in windy conditions.
-Not only extinguishing the flame in most cases but otherwise reducing the heat output to your cooking pot.
+Not only extinguishing the flame in most cases but also reducing the heat output to your cooking pot.
 And thus wasting more fuel to achieve the same cooking.

 To make your own alcohol stove windscreen you can check out my separate article on that subject.
-And read more about alcohol stoves windscreens in general.
+And read more about alcohol stoves and windscreens in general.

 Lighting and flare-up